TicketsBot/docs/src/setup/placeholders.md

 | %roblox_account_age% | How long ago the user's Roblox account was created, e.g. `7 months ago` |
 | %roblox_account_created% | The date on which the user's Roblox account was created, e.g. `7 January 2019` |

-# Custom Naming Scheme Placeholders
+# Custom Naming Scheme Placeholders:

 |Placeholder|Description|
 |--|--|